Unitarian2/DOTweenUtils/README.md

 # DOTweenUtils

- # <b>IMPORTANT NOTE: This package has a dependency on the DOTween package.
+ # IMPORTANT NOTE: This package has a dependency on the DOTween package.
 Please make sure to install the DOTween package in your project first. <br>
 ## _https://assetstore.unity.com/publishers/1341_

 ## Usage